vllab-cau/vllab-cau.github.io/_pages/research.md

    This project aims to develop an object-oriented framework to learn transferable knowledge and task hierarchy for task planning of a robot.

    Funded by Samsung Research Funding & Incubation Center.  <br>

 -----
-**Development of AI for Self-Improving Competency-Aware Learning**
+**Development of AI for Self-Improving Competency-Aware Learning Capabilities**
 <img src='/images/h2.png' width="300" align="left" style="margin-right:30px">

    This project develops an algorithm that explores optimal models